RHIT-CSSE/csse332/syllabus.md

 ## Deadlines and Late Policy

-The deadlines of all homeworks, labs, and project milestones are listed on on the [schedule]({{ site.baseurl }}/schedule/) page.
+The deadlines of all homeworks, labs, and project milestones are listed on the [schedule]({{ site.baseurl }}/schedule/) page.

 In general, you should plan ahead and submit assignments on time.
 This course